 For a procedure to tune the controller, see “Criteria and procedure for controller tuning” by R.R.
 Rhinehart (Control, Jan ’17, p.
 54-55).

-R. Russell Rhinehart, engineering coach, R3eda, North Carolina State University, can be reached at email@example.com.
+R. Russell Rhinehart, engineering coach, www.R3eda.com, has his PhD from North Carolina State University, and recently retired as a professor at Oklahoma State University to provide services to the practice community.
+He can be reached at email@example.com.